首页Home 新疆Xinjiang >>高昌故城Gaochang Ruins

 Text continues from above.

-From the days of the 丝绸之路Silk Route (or Silk Road) Era, starting from about the same time as the beginnings of Gaochang, this oasis town had been a favorite stop for monks and merchants.
-In time it became a prosperous and populated town with thousands of households within its walls.
-And as a well-trafficed site, by people from much further distance and with larger cultural influences, this sunken desert spot became a crossroad for the transmission of ideas and transaction of materials.
+From the glorious days of the 丝绸之路Silk Route (or Silk Road) Era, which started from about the same time as the beginnings of Gaochang, this oasis town had been a favorite stop for monks and merchants.
+In time it became a very prosperous and populated town, with thousands of households inside its walls.
+As a well-trafficed site, hosting distant people with larger cultural influences, this sunken desert spot became a crossroad for the transmission of ideas and transaction of materials.
 Although other religions coexisted in this area, Buddhism was by far the largest and most active.
 Eleven years after the creation of the Tang empire, the monk and traveller 玄奘Xuan Zhuang stopped here and lectured Buddhism.
 The then Buddhist ruler was so fond of the young monk that he kept him for a month, not allowing him to continue on his journey to India.
-But the king finally gave in after Xuan Zhuang staged a hunger strike.
-In his farewell, Xuan Zhuang promised the ruler that on his return he will stay with the king for a year; then, he left with the men, camels, horses, and passports provided by the king.
-On his return trip 17 years later, Xuan Zhuang learned that the king had died — because just 6 years before, the Tang army had annexed Gaochang.
+Eventually the king finally gave in after Xuan Zhuang staged a hunger strike (probably the first of its kind).
+In his farewell, Xuan Zhuang promised the ruler that on his return he will stay with the king for a year; he then left with the men, camels, horses, and passports provided by the king.
+On his return trip 17 years later, Xuan Zhuang learned that the king had died — just 6 years before, the Tang army came and annexed Gaochang.
 And so ended an everlasting friendship that has been much sung about.

-Gaochang's city layout was modelled after the Tang capital, 长安Changan (modern day 西安Xian).
+Gaochang's city layout was modelled after the Tang capital, 长安Changan (today's 西安Xian).
 It consisted of an outer wall, an inner wall, and a palace.
-The outer wall is rectangular and has a perimeter of five kilometer surrounding a 2 million square meter area; its walls are 12 meters thick and equally high.
+The outer wall was rectangular and had a perimeter of five kilometer surrounding a 2 million square meter area; its walls were 12 meters thick and equally high.
 Its western wall had two gates, including one with a 瓮城barbican.
 The south and southeast section was the monks district with its monasteries.
 The southwest section was more important, with temple gates, temples and Buddha sculptures and frescoes.
 The inner city was in the middle of the outer city.
 The palace was north of the inner city.2.

 Travel Information